redhat-cip/dci-openshift-agent/README.md

   - cluster-logging
 ```

-> NOTE: By default the catalog source name that can be used to create operator subscription is named mirrored-redhat-operators.
+> NOTE: By default the catalog source name that can be used to create operator subscription is named mirrored-redhat-operators, can be changed with `dci_catalog_source_name`.

 > NOTE: Some operators may have other operators dependencies, for such cases the dependencies must be added to the list.